uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 # Description

 The purpose of this lab is to familiarize you with setting up a virtual environment, developing with Django, and using NPM to incorporate external packages like an emoji picker and a markdown editor.
-By the end of this lab, you will build a simple wiki app where users can add emojis, likes, edit content using Markdown, and delete content.
+By the end of this lab, you will build a simple wiki app where users can add emojis, likes, and edit content using Markdown.

 At the end of this lab, you will have built a fully functioning web app with the following features:
 - An emoji picker using the `emoji-mart` NPM package.